humanova/FaceAPI/README.md

 Using SSDNet DNN model to detect faces.

 ## Usage
-API expects an image URL or a base64 encoding.
+API expects an image URL or a base64 encoded image.

 Sample JSON POST request to `/api/v1/detect_url`.
 ```json